victorballester7/Turbulence/Tutorials/Tutorial 6/main.typ

     $
     u^0(t,x) =lim_(nu -> 0) u^nu (t,x) = (x - L sgn(x)) / t
     $
+    The mean dissipation is proportial to the mean of the square of the derivative of the solution, which scales as $L^2/t^2$.
+Since we are asked to compute the mean dissipation per unit time, we get an estimate of $(Delta u)^3/L$.
   2. We have:
     $
     E = 1/2 angle.l u^2 angle.r &= 1/(4L) integral_(-L)^L (x - L sgn(x))^2 / t^2 dd(x)= 1/(4L) integral_(-L)^L (x^2 - 2 L abs(x) + L^2) / t^2 dd(x) \